 Course Challenge Examinations

-Challenge Examinations are developed by USM faculty members to match the content of specific courses.
-The purpose of a challenge exam is to determine students’ competency in a specific course.
-These tests are available only to USM students who are matriculated in a degree program, unless the faculty providing the exam is willing to grant an exception.
+Challenge examinations are developed by USM faculty to determine student competency in specific courses.
+These exams are available only to USM students who are matriculated in a degree program, unless the faculty providing the exam is willing to grant an exception.
 Challenge exams might take the form of an interview, an oral presentation, a performance or demonstration, a written test, or a combination of formats.